Do I need a permit to cycle on towpaths?

 Some cyclists cycle very fast and dangerously.
 What are you doing about this?

 Most visitors are considerate and slow down when approaching others.
-Sadly, however, there is a minority of people (some of which are on bikes) who need reminding to Slow Down This is why we run this campaign.
-Whether you're walking, running, cycling, fishing or boating let's keep making sure everyone feels welcome by the water, however they visit.
+Sadly, however, there is a minority of people (some of which are on bikes) who need reminding to slow down.
+This is why we run our Stay Kind, Slow Down campaign.
+Whether you're walking, running, cycling, fishing or boating, let's keep making sure everyone feels welcome by the water, however they visit.

 Joggers sometimes jog side by side and occasionally refuse to move.
 How can we stop this?